hmsvigle/Git_Notes/README.md

    create mode 100644 example2/README.md
 ```
   - similarly to commit all files/directories use : '$ git commit -a -m "multiple files committed" '
-  - git push '### has to be updated'

 ### Parallel Developement in Git

 #### Git Branches:
-> Git branch is like pointers pointing at changes.
+   Git branch is like pointers pointing at changes.
 Master is the main referral branch in Git.
  	- Local Branch: Only created in local repository
  	- Remote branch: Connect from Local to remote repository

-> create a branch
+#### Create a branch
 ```sh
  $ git branch firstbranch
 ```
-> switch to first branch
+#### Switch to first branch
 ```sh
  $ git checkout firstbranch
 ```
-> directly create & switch branch.
+#### Directly create & switch branch.
 It will create the branch if not created.
 ```sh
  $ git checkout -b firstbranch
 ```
  - Currently to the branch make necessary changes.
 Then that can be merged to Master branch.
  - Merging to master branch can be done either through cli or in git ui.
 Ideally at enterprise label, branch is pushed to the remote repository & requested for merge by adding few reviewers/approvers.
 After reviwer reviews the changes, approver merges the branch to master.
 (We will cover this later in detail.)

-#### Difference between  Pull-Fetch & Rebase-Merge
+### Difference between Pull-Fetch & Rebase-Merge

  - Pull: Pulls all new changes from repo & connects to your master branch. => `'git pull' = 'git fetch' + 'git merge'`
  - Fetch: Fetches all changed files & stores to the current branch in local repo rather than Master branch.

  - Rebase:  The branch is merged to the master branch at the head.
 Rebase makes the history very clean.
 It is used to   	    cleanup the branches.
  - Merge: The branch is merged to the master as a side branch. `Demontsration will be done afterwards.`

-> Merge a branch to Master.
+### Merge a branch to Master
 ```sh
  # before merge operation, switch to master branch
  $ git checkout master
  # perform merge operation
  $ git merge feature/branch0
 ```
-> Push the branch (any branch even master) to the remote repo
+### Push the branch (any branch even master) to the remote repo
 ```sh
  $ git push origin master
 ```